rdadolf/cs207/policies.md

 **Collaboration Policy**

 You can collaborate within a group on EVERYTHING.
-But we will use peer assesment and your code commits in upping/downing your scores.
+Collaboration outside of the group on code is prohibited, unless it is being done for code review.

 **Quoting Sources**

 You must acknowledge any source code that was not written by you by mentioning the original author(s) directly in your source code (comment or header).
 You can also acknowledge sources in a README.txt file if you used whole classes or libraries.
 Do not remove any original copyright notices and headers.
 However, you are encouraged to use libraries, unless explicitly stated otherwise!
 You may use examples you find on the web as a starting point, provided its license allows you to re-use it.
 You must quote the source using  proper citations (author, year, title, time accessed, URL) both in the source code and in any publicly visible material.
 You may not use existing complex combinations or large examples.
 For example, you may not use a ready to use multiple linked view visualization.
 You may use parts out of such examples.
 To support your learning about academic citation rules, please visit the Harvard Extension School [Tips to Avoid Plagiarism](www.extension.harvard.edu/resources-policies/resources/tips-avoid-plagiarism), where you'll find links to the Harvard Guide to Using Sources and two, free, online 15-minute tutorials to test your knowledge of academic citation policy.
 The tutorials are anonymous open-learning tools.

+**Lab Deadlines and Late Days**

 Labs **must** be turned in on time, including the project-based labs.
 The project schedules is your group's to manage (keep on it!).

-**Lab Deadlines and Late Days**

 Nada.
 No exceptions, except for illness, with a doctor's certificate.

 **Regrading Policy**

-It is very important to us that all labs are properly graded.
-If you believe there is an error in your lab grading, please submit an explanation via email to us (the staff mailing list) **within 1 day of receiving the grade**.
-No regrade requests will be accepted orally.
-The teaching staff will re-examine your entire lab.
-So your score may go up, stay the same, or go down.
-(This is done in groups do consult your group first....)
+Some labs will be randomly graded.
+You will only no after the fact, which ones these were.
+If you think we were too harsh, please ask for a regrade within a day of getting your grade.

 **Guest Lecture Attendance**